Maimonides Park: Baseball

 In 2005 and 2014, MCU Park hosted the New York–Penn League All-Star Game.

 In early 2015, the New York University Violets moved in and made Maimonides Park their home stadium.
 In the process, they forced the St. Joseph's College Bears to move out.
 Baruch College plays a few games at Maimonides Park, as do a few high school teams.

-Following the 2015 season, a set of bleachers were removed, removing 500 seats from the ballpark.
-The area which housed the bleachers was turned into a picnic area.
+Following the 2015 season, a set of bleachers was removed, removing 500 seats from the ballpark.
+The area that housed the bleachers was turned into a picnic area.

 Maimonides Park hosted a qualifying round for the 2017 World Baseball Classic in September 2016.
 Israel won the Qualifier over Great Britain, Brazil & Pakistan.

 Maimonides Park served as the Mets' alternate training site in 2020 when the COVID-19 pandemic forced the cancellation of the Minor League Baseball campaign and the shortening of the Major League Baseball season.

-As part of the restructuring of Minor League Baseball over the 2020–21 offseason, it was announced the Cyclones would continue to operate in the Mets farm system, now their High-A team playing in the new High-A East.
+As part of the restructuring of Minor League Baseball over the 2020–21 offseason, it was announced that the Cyclones would continue to operate in the Mets farm system, now their High-A team playing in the new High-A East.

-Maimonides Park hosts select games for the New York Crush of the Atlantic Collegiate Baseball League.

 Other uses

 Soccer

-In February 2017, the New York Cosmos officially announced they would host their home games at Maimonides Park for the 2017 NASL season.
+The New York Cosmos hosted their home games at Maimonides Park for the 2017 NASL season.
 The Cosmos had previously used Maimonides Park as a home field: once for a regular season match against the Ottawa Fury and once for a post season match against the Fort Lauderdale Strikers, both in 2015.
-The NASL cancelled its 2018 season, and the Cosmos later announced they will move to Mitchel Athletic Complex in Nassau County for their 2019 home games.
+The NASL cancelled its 2018 season, and the Cosmos later announced they would move to Mitchel Athletic Complex in Nassau County for their 2019 home games.

+On January 19, 2024, it was announced that then-USL League One-hopeful expansion side Brooklyn FC planned to play home matches at Maimonides Park for their inaugural 2025 season, which would then be pushed back to the 2026 USL Championship season as they then looked to join the league one tier higher one year later.
+Brooklyn FC was granted an additional expansion side in the new first-division women's league USL Super League, to begin play at Maimonides Park for the 2024 season, after playing their fall half of the season at Commisso Soccer Stadium.